1. What’s the difference between Rutgers-Camden Learning Abroad and Study Abroad?

 21. Do I need to receive immunizations?

 Immunization requirements and recommendations vary by country.
 It is important to update yourself on any health concerns in your host country.
 The Center for Disease Control (CDC) is an excellent source.
 You can find the most updated information on country specific information on diseases, water precautions and required/recommended vaccinations.
 For more information, go to the CDC website.
-In addition, there is a wealth of health related country specific information available on HTH’s website:
+In addition, there is a wealth of health related country specific information available on On Call Insurance website:

 You are required to have all vaccinations up-to date and to have had all destination-required immunizations completed before your departure.